yevgeniyilyin/aws-certification/devops-pro/devops-pro.md

 You can use for automation:
 - Lambda function
 - Step Functions workflow
-- [SAM and CodeDeploy functionality](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/automating-updates-to-serverless-apps.html) (declared in SAM and CodeDeploy manages the function rollout)
+- [SAM and CodeDeploy functionality](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/automating-updates-to-serverless-apps.html) (declared in SAM template and CodeDeploy manages the function rollout)

 # SAM Templates